 - Data analysis functions, including bitmaps, isoplots, and cross-sections

 Direct measurement of LED headlamps, taillights, and accessory light strips can be readily addressed with a ProMetric Imaging Colorimeter and ProMetric or TrueTest Software.
-Within a single image captured by a ProMetric system, manufacturers can determine luminous intensity distribution of LEDs and backlit components, measure uniformity of luminance and color along a cross-section or path (accommodating all shapes), and detect failed LEDs in a cluster or array.
+Within a single image captured by a ProMetric system, manufacturers can measure uniformity of luminance and color along a cross-section or path (accommodating all shapes), detect failed LEDs in a cluster or array, and determine luminous intensity distribution of LEDs and backlit components (only available in TrueTest).
 Radiant software registers all individual LEDs in an array from a single image, and uses dynamic ROI to determine individual LED locations to report the performance of each including luminance, chromaticity, and other visual qualities.

 Camera Monitor Systems (CMS)